soccin/Postprocess-Mouse/code/outputDesc.md

-There is a brief writeup of the various output files is attached below.
+There is a brief write-up of the various output files is attached below.
 In addition to the full pipeline output in the above folders attached is an excel file which has filtered mutation list to contain just those events that:

 1. Are in the M-IMPACT (ver 2) target area; ie they in genes in the M-IMPACT assay